 My birthday gift to myself was going to be the completion of the bathroom by installing the toilet and sink.
 Unfortunately my Signature Hardware hardware fixtures, purchased in Spring of 2018 did not allow that to happen.

 I started with the sink.
-I had purchased their Carden Pedestal sink.
 I really wanted a console sink, but I decided to be prudent given the master bath extravagance and save the $400.
-I got the base in place and set the sink on top and placed it against the wall.
+I got the pedestal base in place and set the sink on top and placed it against the wall.
 It did not lay flush.
 I thought for sure it was my tile job, so I pulled out my leveler and it was not the wall.
 The sink was defective; there was a hump in the middle.

 I turned my sites to the toilet only to find that one of the two tank bolts were missing.
 I was PO’d.
 So much for that birthday gift.
-I called Signature Hardware, had to send them the pictures and video above, but once received they agreed to replace the sink.
+I called Signature Hardware, had to send them the pictures and video above to prove the sink was defective, but once received they agreed to replace the sink.
 Fortunately for me I live about 15 minutes from their warehouse, so I didn’t have to wait for delivery.
 I returned it myself and was told they had to open four boxes before they found one that was flat across the back.
-Apparently they had gotten a bad batch.
+Apparently they had gotten a bad batch from their manufacturer.
 I got a new pack of tank bolts too.
 This cost me another week.
 When I was able to work on the bath again I started with the toilet.
 Easy, peasy, I had it connected in about 30 minutes, flushed it once all was well.
 Back to the sink.
 I had to connect all the faucets parts first and as I was working on that, the toilet started to run.
 Long story shortened they sold me a toilet that had been returned/defective.
 That was why there was only one bolt originally.

 I am now beyond PO’d.
 My track record with my Signature Hardware fixtures up to that point was not good.
 I had already dealt with two bad drains, two bad aerators, the sink, missing bolts, and now a defective toilet.
 There customer service with each call was stellar, they always replaced parts quickly and without question.
 For my inconvenience with the sink they refunded me 10% of the purchase price, a whopping $21.99.
 In a previous blog I had talked about ordering sink faucets with the wrong reach that they would not let me return, so needless to say I wanted a manager to explain how I got a returned toilet.
 I wasn’t overly irrate, but I listed all the issues I have been having with their products and shared I had never had problems like these when purchasing from Home Depot or Lowes and that they were supposed to have a high end product.
-I told him I regretted ever buying from them and that I feared connecting the fixtures in the master shower (the only items of theirs left to install).
+I told him I regretted ever buying from them and that I feared connecting the fixtures in the master shower (the only items of theirs left to install – 10.16.19 update the master shower system is a complete disaster).

 Trying to be a more positive person is something I’m seeking on this new journey, so that is the inspiration behind my decor.
 It is a tribute to all the positive people that have come into life keeping me sane and motivating throughout this restoration journey.
 The wall paper that line the shelves in the closet and the back of the medicine cabinet is called Dream Big from Wayfair.com.
 The shower curtain, filled with motivational quotes and hooks, double sided so curtain and liner don’t share a hook, were great finds from Amazon.
 My other accessories: soap dispenser and trash can came from Bed, Bath, while the paper hand towel dispenser and linen like paper towels came from Amazon.
 All complimenting my black and white color scheme.
 I may have mentioned this item in an earlier blog about the electric, but I absolutely love my exhaust fan/light.
 Purchased from Build.com the fan comes on automatically whenever it senses humidity in the room.